lello107/insomnia-plugin-elemental/README.md

 # insomnia-plugin-elemental
 Generate and add headers in all request in Insomnia REST Client!
-If plugin is enabled all requests automatically add this headers int the request:
+If plugin is enabled all requests automatically add this headers in all requests:

 ```js
 	'Content-Type', 'application/xml'